TheWillG/github-profile-summary-api/README.md

 # GitHub Profile Summary Backend
-Powered by TypeScript, Express, MongoDB, and Joi.
+Powered by NodeJS & Express, and Joi.